The livestream may be found here.

 PRAYER OF PREPARATION

-It is indeed right and salutary that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, almighty and ever-living God.
-You have revealed your glory as the glory also of your Son and of the Holy Spirit: three persons, equal in majesty, undivided in splendor, yet one Lord, one God, ever to be adored in your everlasting glory.
+It is indeed right and salutary that we should at all times and all places offer thanks and praise to you, O Lord, holy Father, through Christ our Lord; who taught us to continually pray to you, that we may drink deeply of your justice and salvation, and rejoice always in the good gifts you delight to give us.
 And so, with the Church on earth and the hosts of heaven, we praise your name and join their unending hymn:

 The pastor leads the people in praying the Eucharistic canon: